okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/single-logout/main/saml2/configureslo.md

     * Select how your app expects Okta to send the IdP-initiated logout request:
         * **HTTP POST**: Send additional data in the request body
         * **HTTP Redirect**: Send data as query parameters in the request URL
-    * Select **Include user session details** to include the `sessionIndex` as part of the IdP-initiated logout request.
+    * Select **Include user session details** to include the session index (`sessionIndex`) as part of the IdP-initiated logout request.
 This ends a specific user’s session rather than all active user sessions within that browser.
 7. Click **Next** and then **Finish**.

 #### Collect the SLO details for your app

-1. On the **Sign On** tab, click View Setup Instructions located in the instructional text along the side of the **Settings** section.
-The page that appears includes configuration information for your SP app.
+1. On the **Sign On** tab, click **View Setup Instructions** located in the instructional text along the side of the **Settings** section.
+The page that appears includes configuration information for your SAML app.
 1. Copy the **Identity Provider Single Logout URL**.
 This is the POST request URL that your app uses to initiate the logout request with Okta.
 For example:  `https://{yourOktaDomain}/app/{app}/{key}/slo/saml`

     * `yourOktaDomain`: Your Okta org URL